 - Height 6' 2", Weight 195 lb.

 An excellent hitter for a pitcher, Wise posted a .195 batting average with 15 HR in just 668 at bats.
-Wise spent 1/3 of his career in the American League where he did not bat due to the designated hitter rule.
+He spent a third of his career in the American League, where he did not bat due to the designated hitter rule.

 - 2-time NL All-Star (1971 & 1973)

 - 15 Wins Seasons: 6 (1969, 1971-1973, 1975 & 1979)

 - 200 Innings Pitched Seasons: 9 (1969-1973, 1975, 1976, 1978 & 1979)

 - Thomas Harrigan: "A no-no AND 2 homers?
 He's the only one to do it", mlb.com, June 23, 2020.

 - Bill Nowlin: "Rick Wise", in Mel Marmer and Bill Nowlin, eds.: The Year of Blue Snow: The 1964 Philadelphia Phillies, SABR, Phoenix, AZ, 2013, pp. 241-245.
 ISBN 978-1-933599-51-9

 - Bill Nowlin: "Rick Wise", in Bill Nowlin and Cecilia Tan, ed.: '75:The Red Sox Team that Saved Baseball, SABR, Phoenix, AZ, 2015, pp. 93-97.
 ISBN 978-1-933599-97-7